Hidden Figures: Production

+Development and casting

 In 2015, producer Donna Gigliotti acquired Margot Lee Shetterly's nonfiction book Hidden Figures, about a group of Black female mathematicians that helped NASA win the Space Race.
 Allison Schroeder wrote the script, which was developed by Gigliotti through Levantine Films.
 Schroeder grew up by Cape Canaveral and her grandparents worked at NASA, where she also interned as a teenager, and as a result saw the project as a perfect fit for herself.
 Levantine Films produced the film with Peter Chernin's Chernin Entertainment.
 Fox 2000 Pictures acquired the film rights, and Theodore Melfi signed on to direct.
 After coming aboard, Melfi revised Schroeder's script, and in particular focused on balancing the home lives of the three protagonists with their careers at NASA.
 After the film's development was announced, actresses considered to play the lead roles included Oprah Winfrey, Viola Davis, Octavia Spencer, and Taraji P. Henson.

 Chernin and Jenno Topping produced, along with Gigliotti and Melfi.
 Fox cast Henson to play the lead role of mathematician Katherine Goble Johnson.
 Spencer was selected to play Dorothy Vaughan, one of the three lead mathematicians at NASA.
 Kevin Costner was cast in the film to play the fictional head of the space program.
 Singer Janelle Monáe signed on to play the third lead mathematician, Mary Jackson.
 Kirsten Dunst, Glen Powell, and Mahershala Ali were cast in the film: Powell to play astronaut John Glenn, and Ali as Johnson's love interest.

+Filming

 Principal photography began in March 2016 on the campus of Morehouse College in Atlanta, Georgia.
+Scenes were also shot on location in Historic Downtown Canton, Georgia.
 Filming also took place at Lockheed Martin Aeronautics at Dobbins Air Reserve Base.
 Jim Parsons was cast in the film to play the head engineer of the Space Task Group at NASA, Paul Stafford.
 Pharrell Williams (a native of Virginia Beach, near Langley Research Center) came on board as a producer on the film.
 He also wrote original songs and handled the music department and soundtrack of the film, with Hans Zimmer and Benjamin Wallfisch.
 Morehouse College mathematics professor Rudy L. Horne was brought in to be the on-set mathematician.